nodeontrain/nodeontrain.xyz/tuts/installation.md

 ### Requirements

-Installing [trainjs](https://nodeontrain.xyz) is easy and straight-forward, but there are a few requirements you’ll need to make sure your system has before you start.
+Installing [trainjs](https://nodeontrain.xyz) is easy and straight-forward, but there are a few requirements you'll need to make sure your system has before you start.

 - [Node.js 5.x](http://nodejs.org)
 - Linux, Unix, Mac OS X, or Windows